How a Fire Report in Home Sale Can Impact Your Closing Process

 While requirements vary by location, most fire reports assess the following:

-- Smoke and Carbon Monoxide Detectors: The inspector checks that detectors are present in required locations (like bedrooms, hallways, and on each floor), are the correct type (e.g., hardwired, battery-operated, photoelectric), and are not expired.
+• Smoke and Carbon Monoxide Detectors: The examiner verifies that detectors are in the proper places (such as hallways, bedrooms, and each floor), are the right kind (e.g. G. photoelectric, battery-powered, or hardwired), and they haven’t expired.

-- Escape Routes: All exits, including windows and doors, must be clear and functional.
-Inspectors check for blocked pathways or security bars on windows that do not have a quick-release mechanism.
+• Escape Routes: All exits, such as doors and windows, should be unobstructed and operational.
+Inspectors look for obstructed pathways or window security bars lacking a quick-release feature.

 The Role of a Fire Report in the Closing Process